WRGX-LD

-WRGX-LD (channel 23) is a low-power television station in Dothan, Alabama, United States, affiliated with NBC and The CW Plus.
-It is owned by Gray Television alongside CBS affiliate WTVY (channel 4).
+WRGX-LD (channel 23) is a low-power television station in Dothan, Alabama, United States, affiliated with NBC, The CW Plus, and Telemundo.
+It is owned by Gray Media alongside CBS affiliate WTVY (channel 4).
 The two stations share studios on North Foster Street in Downtown Dothan; WRGX-LD's transmitter is located in Bethlehem, Florida (in the Panama City market).

 In order to increase its over-the-air reach, the station's NBC and CW+ programming is simulcast in 16:9 widescreen standard definition on WTVY's respective fourth and third digital subchannels.
 These full-market feeds can be seen on channels 4.4/4.3 from the same Bethlehem tower.